 Amanda’s work reflects all of this through its subtle layers of technique and design.
 She works with precious and non-precious metals combining industrial materials (steel and industrial liquid enamels) with traditional processes (silver-smithing, etching and enamelling).
 Patinas add colour but her palette is subtle and restrained.
 She likes to distress and deconstruct her enamels.
 After firing in a kiln she abrades the layers and the glassy finish, to create subtle areas of hue and tone.
 She encourages patches of bare steel to rust, as an integral part of the process.
 Then she waxes the surface to preserve it.

 ‘I am intrigued by the rings on a felled tree, the peeling paint on a crumbling wall, the myriad of colours on a rusty railing and by faded graffiti and eroded street markings.
 I bring the environment into my work (literally) by firing sands, charcoals and oxides into the enamelled surface.’

-Experimentation is key Amanda had a varied career before finding her real passion as a jeweller.
-Following a fine art degree, she worked for 10 years on marketing and project management for graphic designers.
-She then travelled in Thailand and was inspired to train as a Shiatsu practitioner, and following an injury, she became a practice manager in the NHS.
-From 2014, she studied jewellery at evening classes initially, graduating to a BTEC level 3, and was exhibited by her college at New Designers in Islington.
+From 2014, she studied jewellery at evening classes initially, graduating to a BTEC level 3.
+Her college entered her for the New Designers exhibition in Islington.
 From there, she was accepted onto the Crafts Council’s Hothouse programme, and was a finalist in Rising Stars in 2017.
 Her studio is in a leafy part of West London and she now exhibits internationally.